 - Does the material protect University and individual rights and interests (financial, legal, or other)?

-- Does the material provide information required by statute, or any other state or federal regulation?
+- Does the material provide information required by statute, or any other state or federal regulations?

 Step 2: Ask yourself the following series of questions: